qiscus/QiscusCore-iOS/index.md

 }
 ```

-> **Note:  **Make sure that your targeted user has been registered in Qiscus Chat SDK
+> **Note:**  Make sure that your targeted user has been registered in Qiscus Chat SDK

 ### Step 6 : Send message

 You can send any type of data through Qiscus Chat SDK, in this section let's send a “Hi” **message**,
-with type value is **text. **For further detail about message you can find at [Message section link]
+with type value is **text**.
+For further detail about message you can find at [Message section link]

 ```
 let message = CommentModel()